jpalumickas/revolut-ruby/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][github_actions] the following Ruby
 implementations:

-* Ruby 2.3.0
 * Ruby 2.4.0
 * Ruby 2.5.0
 * Ruby 2.6.0